 “Or would she have, in fact, said, ‘Well, I was 14 and I was living in an attic,’ ” Hansen pondered. “ ‘I’ve changed.’ ”

 In Peter Feigl’s neatly handwritten diary, the youngster appears to be a devout Catholic and talks about receiving Holy Communion and attending catechism.
 Living in a children’s colony in France, the boy explains that he is keeping the diary to record his life during his parent’s absence.

 Sensing the rising threat of Nazism in Europe, Peter’s parents had their only child baptized as Catholic early on.
 He never knew any other religion.
 After his parents’ arrests, the youth went into hiding and as the threat against Jews escalated, he made a dangerous escape to Switzerland.

-More than a half-century later, Feigl predictably had changed.
+More than a half century later, Feigl predictably had changed.
 The 1997 video shows a distinguished-looking, reflective 68-year-old.
 By then Fleigl was a retired military equipment salesman who had worked for the U.S. Department of Defense.
-Married with two daughters, he was living in Palm City, Fla.
+Married with two daughters, he was living in Palm City, Florida.